Skip to main content

 </body>

-If you call xnew inside a component function, a parent-child relationship is connected.
+When xnew is called inside a component function, a parent-child relation is established.

 <body>